Alluxio/alluxio/docs/en/operation/Performance-Tuning.md

 `alluxio.worker.ufs.instream.cache.max.size`.
 A high number reduces the overhead of opening a new stream to the UFS.
 However, it also places greater load on the UFS.
 For HDFS as the UFS, the parameter should be set based on `dfs.datanode.handler.count`.
-For instance, if the number of Alluxio workers matches the the number of HDFS datanodes, set `alluxio.worker.ufs.instream.cache.max.size=<value of HDFS setting dfs.datanode.handler.count>` under the assumption that the workload is spread evenly over Alluxio workers.
+For instance, if the number of Alluxio workers matches the number of HDFS datanodes, set `alluxio.worker.ufs.instream.cache.max.size=<value of HDFS setting dfs.datanode.handler.count>` under the assumption that the workload is spread evenly over Alluxio workers.